kwsportracing/site/docs/dates.md

 **Notes:** Pre-registration price applies when registering AND sending payment at least 1 week prior to the event.
 Any registration after that has passed will add on $20.
 All pricing is tax inclusive and includes a BBQ lunch.

-### Bundle and Save!

-Double Down ($540): Select any 2 Mondays and any 2 Fridays/Saturday and receive a discount of 10%

 ## **[Click Here To Book Your Days](https://docs.google.com/forms/d/e/1FAIpQLSd23Gy_U_8hk7e0RjW__snm84XqX3Xdc7nYPkqLPlkG4NyTuQ/viewform?usp=sf_link)**

 If you decide to add more dates after you've submitted this form, send us an email (kwsportracing@gmail.com) and we'll add them on for you!